Auto Trader bikes

 Equipment

-Enfields have long been basic and old-fashioned, that’s a big part of the appeal, after all – and little of that’s changed with this all-new 650 twin.
-There’s two conventional, analogue dials plus an inset LCD panel for odometer and fuel gauge and… that’s about your lot.
+Enfields have long been basic and old-fashioned - that’s a big part of the appeal, after all – and little of that’s changed with the Continental GT.
+There are two conventional, analogue dials plus an inset LCD panel for odometer and fuel gauge and … that’s about your lot.
 No luxuries, no fancy electronics, no bodywork, no luggage, what you see is what you get.
 And, for many, that’s a refreshing change.

 Expert rating: 3/5